 Due to the interrelated nature of the content and field experiences, you are required to take both courses simultaneously (in other words, you cannot only sign up for only one of the courses).
 You can continue to take classes on your home campus in addition to the 8 HECUA credits.
 This gives you the flexibility to continue making progress on campus while engaging in an immersive, experiential, community-based program.

 We are very excited to be partnering with the St. Paul Neighborhood Network (SPNN).
 SPNN is a non-profit community media center located in the Lowertown neighborhood in downtown St. Paul.
 SPNN serves the residents of St. Paul and the Twin Cities metro area with training, tools, and programs so that people are better equipped to make media that matters.
 SPNN’s mission is to empower people to use media and communications to better lives, use authentic voice and build common understanding.
 The purpose of partnering with SPNN is twofold.
 First, SPNN staff will provide technical training, equipment, and production support for the Digital Laboratory course.
 Second, SPNN will be your living classroom, allowing you to explore the challenges and opportunities associated with community media and public access television as they relate to core theoretical questions around democracy, political economy, and cultural reproduction.
 SPNN will serve as the “hub” through which you will meet a diverse set of actors in the Twin Cities committed to using digital media to build community and create change.
 These actors include SPNN staff, policy makers, community producers, and members of SPNN’s audience.
 To learn more about SPNN visit spnn.org

+Housing is available in the dorms of nearby Augsburg University.
 Noting an interest in and need for housing is now part of the overall application process.
-For more information including student eligibility, deadlines, and the application itself visit HECUA's Housing Program.
+For more information including student eligibility, deadlines, and the application itself, contact hecua Program Representatives at firstname.lastname@example.org.

 Bachelors Degree (Undergraduate)